aegisen/Mashify/README.md

 user: 31n4tj7uvibaq7tj4agfn77bxuwy
 pass: SpotiTest123

+You can use these credential to login to our app as well as login to actual spotify on spotify.com to see the results

 Steps required to run the program:
 1. Clone the repository
 2. Use the command line to cd to the repository: `cd C:\path\to\repository`